cmoestl/heliocats/README.md

 which works particularly well in ipython or a jupyter notebook.

 All times (ic.icme_start_time, ic.mo_start_time, ic.mo_end_time) are python datetime objects.
-They can be used directly plotting with matplotlib, but canb also easily converted into many formats by:
+They can be used directly plotting with matplotlib, but can also easily converted into many formats by:

     from sunpy.time import parse_time